HawaiianSpy/blipvert/README.md

 #### Data Types:

 #### MediaFormatID
 A string value representing a video bitmap format.
-Since there aren't fourcc codes for *all* the formats (RGB bitmaps for example), these strings can be converted to fourcc codes it happens to match one.
+These strings can be converted to fourcc codes if it happens to match one.
+But there are some formats (e.g. RGBs) that don't have corresponding fourcc codes.

 #### Fourcc